JesacaLin/dev-kitty/README.md

 # Dev-Kitty

-Personal project #1: A fun place to practice interview questions!
+Personal project #1: A stress-free place to practice interview questions!
+The pups will never judge your answers!

 HTML, CSS, JS, DOM